-Are you wondering which Google Analytics types of reports you should be looking at often to get the most important insights into how you’re doing online?
+Are you wondering which Google Analytics reports you should be looking at often to get the most important insights into how you’re doing online?

-Google Analytics can be really overwhelming, so you’re doing the right thing by diving into some research about which reports are the best to watch for the insights you need to build and grow your business.
+Google Analytics 4 can be really overwhelming, so you’re doing the right thing by diving into some research about which reports are the best to watch for the insights you need to build and grow your business.

-In this article, we’ll go over 7 of the top Google Analytics reports that will give you the insights you need to grow.
+In this article, we’ll go over the best Google Analytics reports that will give you the insights you need to grow.

-But first, let’s take a look at the best method for WordPress users to use to access your most important Google Analytics reports on your WordPress website.
+We’ll also take a look at the best method for WordPress users to use to access your most important Google Analytics reports right inside your WordPress dashboard.

 The Overview report in MonsterInsights is the quickest, easiest way to see at-a-glance how your traffic is doing.
 It gives you a quick breakdown of some of your most valuable, everyday metrics like sessions, pageviews, devices, referral sources and more.